irisraine/economy-bot/README.md

 - **Catch Frogs**: Try your luck in the swamp to catch frogs with a certain probability.
 - **Transfer Frogs**: Easily transfer frogs to other users.
 - **Hold Quizzes**: Create and hold quizzes and thereby allowing members of your server to demonstrate their erudition.
+- **Casino Games**: Allows you to enjoy three exciting casino games: roulette, slot machine, and yahtzee.
+Test your luck and have fun while earning (or losing) frog currency!
 - **Admin Controls**: Special options for admins to adjust prices and configure settings.

 ## Commands